-The 2012 Olympics this summer in London will be great to watch, but how much better will it be for competitors?
+The 2012 Olympics summer in London was highly anticipated by many fans, but how much more can it mean for competitors?
 Well, that depends on how prepared they are and how they handle, what is for most athletes taking part, the most important 3 weeks to perform in their life.
 Some will achieve their goal(s) for their season or career and walk away satisfied.
 Many will have a mixed experience.
 And, unfortunately, for others, they will walk away disappointed, perhaps taking years to absorb the experience.

 Here are some of my initial tips for an athlete's success at the Olympics: